Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 request to a service, then notifies the customer by websocket.
 Despite not having async/await keywords, this is async code:

-- The database backend is provided by this repo
+- it uses async database driver (psycopg3)
-- myhttpx is a wrapper over the httpx client (async)
+- myhttpx is a wrapper over the (async) httpx client
 - websocket notification is of course asynchronous too

 It is a working code, you can test it using these